 B4.
 Do various segments of the population (including ethnic, religious, gender, LGBT, and other relevant groups) have full political rights and electoral opportunities?
 1 / 4

 Members of Sassou Nguesso’s northern Mbochi ethnic group control key government posts.
-Other groups, including the Kongo, Sangha, and Teke, have some political representation, though the indigenous population does not.
-There are no legal restrictions on political participation by religion, gender, sexual identity, or ethnic group, but indigenous populations face many barriers to political participation, including isolation in rural areas and low levels of civic literacy.
+Insofar as the government includes representatives from other regional and ethnic groups, their ability to shape policy is very limited.
+The government also routinely suppresses political parties that draw support from Congo’s southern regions, which have long opposed Sassou Nguesso.
+Although there are no legal restrictions on political participation by religion, gender, sexual identity, or ethnic group, indigenous populations face many barriers to political participation, including isolation in rural areas and low levels of civic literacy.

 C1.
 Do the freely elected head of government and national legislative representatives determine the policies of the government?
 0 / 4

-Government policy is set by President Sassou Nguesso, who was reelected in a deeply flawed process in 2016 and thus lacks democratic legitimacy.
+Government policy is set by President Sassou Nguesso, who was reelected in a deeply flawed process in 2016.
 There is little oversight from the parliament, which is dominated by the ruling PCT and protects the executive from accountability.

-Corruption is pervasive in Congo.
-The country has several active anticorruption bodies, but domestic prosecutions for corruption are limited and often politically motivated.
+Corruption is endemic, and domestic prosecutions for corruption are often politically motivated.
 The president’s family and advisers effectively control the state oil company without meaningful oversight, and offshore companies are allegedly used to embezzle funds from the company.
-In June 2017, the President Sassou Nguesso’s daughter, Julienne Sassou Nguesso, was arrested in France for money laundering.
-The illicit funds were tied to the siphoning of public oil money to offshore bank accounts in the Seychelles.
+Reports of serious corruption at the state oil company continued to emerge in 2018, including on bribes paid to Sassou Nguesso and his family in exchange for oil contracts.

 D. FREEDOM OF EXPRESSION AND BELIEF 7 / 16